 You may witness this with an injured child, who quickly begins sucking their thumb to ease the pain.
 But regression is a defense mechanism that adults enact as well.
 Insecurity, fear, and anger can cause an adult to regress.

 At work, they may be engaging in habits like baby talk, verbally abusing employees, whining, being mute, or rocking back and forth.

 Rationalization occurs when people feel they’re explaining their petty behaviors based on “facts”.
 This permits them to feel fine with the decisions they’ve made, even though at an unconscious level, they know they’re in the wrong.

 This may show up in the workplace when a coworker begins explaining how they voted for one political candidate that wants higher, local taxes but then moves to a lower tax city.
-Or it may be the coworker who didn’t perform well on a professional certificate test very well, but say they didn’t have enough time to study.
+Or it may be the coworker who didn’t perform well on a professional certificate test very well but said they didn’t have enough time to study.

 Sublimation is a healthy mechanism when intermediating with a stressful event or situation.
 The basic meaning of the word is "to change form."
 Individuals who employ this strategy channel their strong feelings and emotions into an object or activity that is safe.

 Everyone in the workplace possesses some type of desire that may be socially unacceptable or problematic.
 But instead of firing an employee on a bad day, these individuals use that energy to go for a run or create music after work.